alexZielonko/sat-scan/report/final-report.md

 Once the space object has been normalized, the Data Analyzer makes a GET request to the **Sat Scan API**, which reads from the **Sat Scan Database** to determine if any matching records already exist.

 If the space object does not exist, a new database record is created via the Sat Scan API.
 If an entry already exists, the record is updated via the API.
-This process allows the Sat Scan system to track newly discovered/launched space objects and update existing space objects as more information comes available.
+This process allows the Sat Scan system to track newly discovered/launched space objects and update existing space objects as more information becomes available.

 ### Sat-Scan User Flow